joe-at-startupmedia/pmon3/README.md

 <a name="section_intro"></a>
 ## Introduction

 Golang currently has no officially supported process management tools.
 For managing processes, some use built-in commands such as `nohup [process] &`, or the process management tools provided by the operating system such as systemd.
-Alternatively, third-party process management tools such as Supervisor(python) or PM2(Node.js) can also be utilized.
+Alternatively, third-party process management tools such as Supervisor (python) or PM2 (node.js) can also be utilized.

 Unlike PM2, `pmon3` is managed directly by the OS process manager, so if the `pmon3` CLI abnormally terminates, it will not affect the `pmond` daemon process.
 This is currently achieved by separating the `pmond` daemon process from the `pmon3` CLI.

 By default, if a process abnormally terminates, `pmond` will try to restart the process.
 If you don't want a process to restart automatically, you can provide the `--no-autorestart` parameter flag from the CLI.

 <a name="section_install"></a>
-## How To Install
+## Installation

 [Releases](https://github.com/joe-at-startupmedia/pmon3/releases)